 An aortic aneurysm occurs when the walls of the main blood vessel that carries blood away from the heart (the aorta) bulge or dilate.
 An abdominal aortic aneurysm (AAA) is located in the abdominal area, near the navel.
 Aneurysms can also occur in other areas of the aorta, but the abdomen is the most common site.
 Large aneurysms can burst, or rupture, and cause heavy bleeding into the abdomen, which carries an extremely high mortality rate.
 Approximately 15,000 deaths occur each year in the United States due to AAA, usually because of rupture.

-Aneurysm repair is the primary treatment for aneurysms that are symptomatic or at a high risk for rupture.
+Aneurysm repair is the primary treatment for aneurysms that are symptomatic or at high risk for rupture.
 Repair, however, is associated with other risks and complications.
 This can be accomplished with open surgical reconstruction or with Endovascular Stent Graft deployment to exclude the aneurysm.
-Both techniques require experience, expertise, and application of the latest technologies, which is a hallmark of our surgeons.
+Both techniques require experience, expertise, and application of the latest technologies, which is a hallmark of our surgeon.

-Dialysis is a treatment for severe kidney failure (also called renal failure, or end-stage renal disease).
+Dialysis is a treatment for severe kidney failure (also called renal failure or end-stage renal disease).
 When the kidneys are no longer working effectively, waste products and fluid build up in the blood.
 Dialysis takes over a portion of the function of the failing kidneys to remove the fluid and waste.
-In order to accomplish this to maximize patient comfort and prolong life-span, our surgeons are able to perform permanent surgical dialysis access using surgical connections between arteries and veins.
+In order to accomplish this to maximize patient comfort and prolong life span, our surgeons are able to perform permanent surgical dialysis access using surgical connections between arteries and veins.